getman-research-group/3dcnn-zeolite-solvation/python_scripts/README.md

 # Python Scripts

 This directory contains the data-processing, voxel-generation, model-training, evaluation, and visualization scripts used in the study.
-Commands should be run from the repository root after activating the environment defined in `environment.yml`.

 ## Workflow